christophihl/startupengineer/content/_repos/dat_sci_3/14_rep_shiny.md

 | renderTable |	Data frame, matrix, other table like structures |
 | renderText |	Character vectors |

 Let's output the selection in the pane Checkbox Output.
 To do that, we have to fill out the code chunk and link it to our checkbox group.
 To output the selection, we can use `renderPrint()`.
-It renders the printed output gernerated from a reactive expression.
+It renders the printed output generated from a reactive expression.

 `input` is a special object (list) that keeps track of all UI components. `input` allows us to refer to them in render functions using the format: input$inputId.